Eduardo-Barbieri/API-rest1/README.md

 # API-rest1

-Basic API rest using NodeJs and JavaScript.
+Basic API rest exercise using NodeJs and JavaScript;
+No database, memory stored variables.